Take a SNAPSHOT of your CloudBees Jenkins Platform. For the operations center and every controller:

 Restore job type.

-To restore an operations center when using CloudBees CI on traditional platforms follow the steps for Restoring manually.
+To restore an operations center when using CloudBees Jenkins Platform, follow the steps for Restoring manually.

 The backups should be stored at an offsite location such as cloud storage or, at a minimum, on separate hardware from your CloudBees CI.